-The Boston Region MPO will continue to work with MassDOT to examine how the state's and MPO's planning and programming can help reduce fatalities and serious injuries in the region.
+The Boston Region MPO will continue to work with MassDOT to examine how the Commonwealth's and

+2 Massachusetts Strategic Highway Safety Plan, 2013, p.
+1. See also MassDOT's 2017 Tracker Annual Performance report, p.
+22. the MPO's planning and programming can help reduce fatalities and serious injuries in the region.
 During CY 2018, the Commonwealth will be developing its next five-year Strategic Highway Safety Plan and the Boston Region MPO will be developing its next LRTP-both processes will inform future approaches for planning, programming, and monitoring performance to improve safety on Massachusetts roadways.
 MassDOT and the MPO will coordinate to improve the ways safety and travel data-including bicycle and pedestrian counts-are collected and analyzed.
 Both organizations will work together to explore other methods and factors to consider when setting future highway safety performance targets and making investments in the transportation system.
-In the future.
-TIP documents will continue to discuss MassDOT's and the MPO's targets, and how TIP investments may support improvements in highway safety outcomes.
+In the future, TIP documents will continue to discuss MassDOT's and the MPO's targets, and how TIP investments may support improvements in highway safety outcomes.
 Other safety performance measures the MPO decides to monitor or targets that it chooses to set will be discussed also.